 The Federation records contribution revenue at the time that a donor provides written evidence of an unconditional promise.
 The Federation records revenue at the net present value of the unconditional promises to give using the yield of the 10-year Treasury Note rate as the discount rate.
-During 2012, a Federation donor accelerated its planned promise to give by paying the balance in full.
-As a result, there were no promises to give at September 30, 2012.
+There were no outstanding promises to give at September 30, 2014.